Shanaka11/HR_Tool/README.md

 - [x] Rework jotai providers to work with server rendering
 - [x] Create the table UI (Skeleton)
 - [x] Refactor the atoms to minimize rerenders
-- [ ] Add validation when creating / updating data
+- [x] Add validation when creating / updating data
+- [ ] Block save when there are any validation errors
 - [ ] Handle success / error states when duing the actual CRUD operations (revert data as needed)
 - [ ] Create cells for, text, number, date, enum, lov input types
   - [ ] Text